How can I find out who won the quote/tender?

 You are entitled to request a debriefing from the procurement officer after the completion of every approach to market.
-Many Government organisations will offer debrieﬁng sessions to unsuccessful tenderers as a matter of course.
-If not automatically offered, Government organisations will provide these debrieﬁngs on request.
+Many government organisations will offer debriefing sessions to unsuccessful tenderers as a matter of course.
+If not automatically offered, government organisations will provide these debriefings on request.

 If I didn’t win this time, does that mean that I will never win?

 No, it does not.
-Many businesses are unsuccessful at first when they try to win a Government contract, but later go on to be successful suppliers to Government.
+Many businesses are unsuccessful at first when they try to win a government contract, but later go on to be successful suppliers to government.
 An unsuccessful tender response is an opportunity to get feedback that will help you prepare a better tender next time.

 My business was successful: what information about me, my business and our response will be made public?

 If the value of the contract your business won is $10,000 or more, the title of the contract, the name of your business and the total value of the contract will be published on AusTender within 42 days of the contract being awarded.
-This same information may also be provided to other businesses that were unsuccessful.

 No other details about your response will be made public.